Thinking of quitting your job to chase your dreams of entrepreneurship?

 4. Don't Get Blinded By The Dream

-Do you think these people got to where they are by chance?
+Do you think these people (those who genuinely ‘made it', at least) got to where they are by chance?

 Unless you inherited millions, be prepared to graft.
 If the thought of working extremely hard for many years makes you shudder (as your social life diminishes before your eyes), this journey isn't for you!